hackshackshacks/wafs/README.md

 On this page you can view details about the selected Pokemon.
 At this point the details include name, height, weight and types.

 ## How does it work?
+The following diagrams provide insight into the flow of my application.
 ### Actor diagram
 ![Actor Diagram](/github_images/actor-diagram.png)

 ### Interaction diagram
 #### Core
 ![Actor Diagram](/github_images/interaction_1.png)

 #### Game
 ![Actor Diagram](/github_images/interaction_2.png)

 #### Pokedex
 ![Actor Diagram](/github_images/interaction_3.png)

 #### Detail
 ![Actor Diagram](/github_images/interaction_4.png)

 ## Api
 This app uses the [pokeApi](https://pokeapi.co/) API.
 The API isn't as fast as I would like it to be.
 The rate limit is 300 requests per day per IP address.